Plumbing Warranty Coverage Explained: What's Covered & How Long

 Pincher's Pro Tip

 Always get your plumber's workmanship warranty in writing before work begins.
-A verbal promise is nearly impossible to enforce if something goes wrong months later.
+A 30-day warranty on a significant repair is a red flag, and a verbal promise is nearly impossible to enforce if something goes wrong months later.

 Extended Warranties